naev/naev-website/content/blarg/2023-08-22_sporadic_naev_newsletter_vol_3.md

 has designed their ships to be powerful amplifiers to be able to unleash potent abilities on the battle field.

-TODO image of some ability
+<%= image( @items['/imgs/blarg/2023/sirius_astral_projection.png'], "The player unleashing an astral projection made of psychic energy to fight for them against pirates.", 'center' ) %>

-The player will also be able to obtain similar psychic powers and unlock the full potential through new trials that can be found throughout space.
-Each trial will require the player to overcome obstacles in order to unlock new abilities and also increase their overall psychic powers.
+The player will also be able to obtain similar psychic powers and unlock the full potential through new tests that can be found throughout space.
+Each test will require the player to overcome obstacles in order to unlock new abilities and also increase their overall psychic powers.

-TODO image of trial
+<%= image( @items['/imgs/blarg/2023/sirius_test.png'], "Complete tests to unlock new psychic powers.", 'center' ) %>

 While Sirius ships have flow capability built-in, other ships can also use structural outfits to enable flow capability, allowing for more customization.